-- A: IAC stockholders will vote on the following proposals: - Proposal 1 to elect twelve members of IAC's board of directors, each to hold office until the next succeeding annual meeting of stockholders or until such director's successor shall have been duly elected and qualified (or, if earlier, such director's removal or resignation from IAC's board of directors); - Proposal 2 to approve a non-bonding advisory vote on 2021 executive compensation (the "Advisory Say on Pay Proposal"); - Proposal 3 to ratify the appointment of Ernst & Young LLP as IAC's independent registered public accounting firm for the 2022 fiscal year; and - to transact such other business as may properly come before the Annual Meeting and any related adjournments or postponements.
+- A: IAC stockholders will vote on the following proposals: - Proposal 1 to elect eleven members of IAC's Board, each to hold office until the next succeeding annual meeting of stockholders or until such director's successor shall have been duly elected and qualified (or, if earlier, such director's removal or resignation from IAC's Board); - Proposal 2 to approve a non-binding advisory vote on 2022 executive compensation (the "Advisory Say on Pay Proposal"); - Proposal 3-to ratify the appointment of Ernst & Young LLP as IAC's independent registered public accounting firm for the 2023 fiscal year; and - to transact such other business as may properly come before the Annual Meeting and any related adjournments or postponements.

-Q: What are my voting choices when voting for director nominees and what votes are required to elect director nominees to IAC's Board of Directors?
+Q: What are my voting choices when voting for director nominees and what votes are required to elect director nominees to IAC's Board?